The Financial Technology Law Review: Switzerland

 i Collective investment schemes

-Collective investment schemes governed by CISA are assets, raised from investors for the purpose of collective investment, that are managed for the account of such investors, whereby the investment requirements of the investors are met on an equal basis.11 Open-ended collective investment schemes are organised under company or contract law; closed ones only under company law.
+Collective investment schemes governed by the CISA are assets raised from investors for the purpose of collective investment, which are managed for the account of the investors, whereby the investment requirements of the investors are met on an equal basis.11 Open-ended collective investment schemes are organised under company or contract law; closed schemes are organised under company law only.
 No licence is required for a collective investment scheme in the form of a limited stock company if it is either listed or if only qualified investors participate.

 Under Swiss law, crowdfunding is permitted and does not per se trigger a licence requirement.
-However, if crowdfunding includes 'assets raised from investors for the purpose of collective investment' and these crowdfunding assets are managed for the account of such investors (by a third party), subject to equal treatment provisions, they would qualify as collective investment scheme within the meaning of CISA.
-In such case, the respective requirements according to CISA would have to be adhered to.
+However, if crowdfunding includes 'assets raised from investors for the purpose of collective investment' and these crowdfunding assets are managed for the account of the investors (by a third party), subject to equal treatment provisions, they would qualify as collective investment scheme within the meaning of the CISA.
+In this case, the respective requirements according to the CISA would have to be adhered to.

-Platforms providing crowdfunding and crowd-lending services do not require a licence if the funds of the investors are directly sent to the projects (i.e., not through the platform).
-If funds are sent via accounts of the platform, this can only be done without a banking licence if the account is non-interest-bearing, the funds are kept not longer than 60 days on the account and the client is informed that the platform does not hold a licence.
+Platforms providing crowdfunding and crowd-lending services do not require a licence if the investors' funds are directly sent to the projects (i.e., not through the platform).
+If funds are sent via platform accounts, this can only be done without a banking licence if the account is non-interest bearing, the funds are kept no longer than 60 days on the account and the client is informed that the platform does not hold a licence.
 The platform will need to register as a financial intermediary with an SRO and to comply with AML obligations.

 Even the project developer may qualify as a bank if it accepts more than 20 loans and the amount exceeds 1 million Swiss francs.

 Loans can be traded on secondary markets, subject to compliance with AML laws.
 However, the transfer of a loan requires either transfer of the contract or assignment of the claim.
-Assignment of claims can only be done in writing; in other words, with a handwritten (or electronic) signature of the assignor.
+Assignment of claims can only be done in writing; in other words, with a handwritten (or electronic) signature of the assignor (special rules apply to DLT tokens).

 iv Payment systems

-Payment systems only require a licence from FINMA if they are deemed relevant for the proper functioning of the financial market or for the protection of financial market participants and if the payment system is not operated by a bank.14 As a rule, payment systems are not deemed relevant and can be operated without licence; however, for example in case of the former Libra project, FINMA stated that it considered the project as a relevant system requiring a licence (the project was now changed into the Diem project).
-To be eligible for a FINMA licence as a payment system, certain requirements have to be met: for example, the applicant must be a legal entity under Swiss law and have its registered office and head office in Switzerland,15 provide for a guarantee of irreproachable business conduct,16 the minimum capital of the applicant must be fully paid in17 and the applicant must possess appropriate IT systems.18
+Payment systems only require a licence from FINMA if they are deemed relevant for the proper functioning of the financial market or for the protection of financial market participants and if the payment system is not operated by a bank.14 As a rule, payment systems are not deemed relevant and can be operated without a licence; however, in the case of Facebook's now abandoned Libra (later Diem) project, for example, FINMA stated that it considered the project as a relevant system requiring a licence.
+To be eligible for a FINMA licence as a payment system, certain requirements have to be met; for example, the applicant must be a legal entity under Swiss law and have its registered office and head office in Switzerland,15 provide a guarantee of irreproachable business conduct,16 the minimum capital of the applicant must be fully paid in17 and the applicant must possess appropriate IT systems.18

-Switzerland not being a member of the European Economic Area, it decided not to implement the second Payment Services Directive of the EU.
-This means that there is no harmonisation of interfaces and no general access to accounts for third-party payment service providers must be granted by Swiss banks (however, the private Swiss Fintech Innovations published a common API standard).
-As banking services in Switzerland are often cross-border, it is expected that many banks will soon provide open access to account interfaces upon request of their clients.
+Switzerland, not being a member of the European Economic Area, decided not to implement the second EU Payment Services Directive.
+This means that there is no harmonisation of interfaces and no obligation on Swiss banks to grant general access to accounts to third-party payment service providers (however, the private association Swiss Fintech Innovations, supported mainly by banks and insurance companies, has published a common API standard).
+As banking services in Switzerland are often cross-border, it is expected that many banks will soon provide open access to account interfaces upon client request.

 v Digital marketplaces

-There are a number of projects so set up digital marketplaces in Switzerland.
-Up to now, digital marketplaces exist only for payment tokens, not for security tokens.
-However, the main Swiss exchange SIX is working on a project (SDX)
+There are a number of projects to set up digital marketplaces in Switzerland.
+To date, digital marketplaces exist only for payment tokens, not for security tokens.
+However, the main Swiss exchange, SIX, recently obtained a licence for a digital exchange (SDX).
+The Nasdaq-listed Swiss company Smart Valor operates a digital exchange from Liechtenstein.

-Under the new DLT Act, the FMIA will be amended to introduce a special licensing category for trading systems for distributed ledger technology (DLT) securities.
-Such DLT trading systems may offer direct access to individuals (and not only to licensed entities) and will have the right to offer not only trading, but also central depositary and payment system services (but may not act as central counterparty).
-The amendments are expected to become effective on 1 August 2021.
+Under the new DLT Act, the FMIA was amended to introduce a special licensing category for trading systems for DLT securities.
+These DLT trading systems may offer direct access to individuals (and not only to licensed entities) and have the right to offer not only trading, but also central depositary and payment system services (but may not act as a central counterparty).
+No licences have been granted to date.

 Cryptocurrencies, initial coin offerings (ICO) and security tokens

 Switzerland only has limited specific regulations for blockchain technology.
 Blockchain projects fall under the regulatory regimes of the industries they are applied to, such as the finance industry.
 Cryptocurrencies caught the attention of the Swiss regulator early: in June 2014, FINMA published a fact-sheet on Bitcoin and confirmed that Bitcoins qualify as currency (i.e., that payments with Bitcoin do not require a licence).
-Soon, Switzerland and in particular the 'Crypto Valley' in the canton of Zug established itself as one of the world's hubs for ICOs, in particular through the Etherum ICO from July to September 2014.
+Soon after, Switzerland, and in particular the 'Crypto Valley' in the canton of Zug, established itself as one of the world's hubs for ICOs, in particular through the Ethereum ICO, which took place between July and September 2014.
 Thereafter, there were a number of high-profile ICOs that caught the attention of the fintech world.
-At the time, FINMA did not provide specific guidance, although its fintech desk was willing to grant negative clearance to projects submitted.
+At the time, FINMA did not provide specific guidance, although its fintech desk was willing to grant negative clearance to submitted projects.

-A key message given by the ICO Guidelines is that FINMA continues to be ready to review ICOs and STOs and to give negative clearance, as far as regulatory aspects are concerned.
-When reviewing a project, FINMA will consider, among other things, not only the investor categories an ICO targets, compliance with AML regulations, and the functionalities of the token generated including the rights it confers to the investor, but also the technologies used (distributed ledger technologies, open source, etc.), the technical standards (such as the Etherum ERC20) and the wallets and technical standards to transfer tokens.
+A key message given by the ICO Guidelines is that FINMA continues to be ready to review ICOs and STOs and to give negative clearance as far as regulatory aspects are concerned.
+When reviewing a project, FINMA will consider, among other things, not only the investor categories that an ICO targets, compliance with AML regulations, and the functionalities of the token generated including the rights it confers to the investor, but also the technologies used (distributed ledger technologies, open source, etc.), technical standards (such as Ethereum ERC20) and the wallets and technical standards for token transfer.

 FINMA distinguishes three token categories: